The language around student loans gets confusing fast, but some of the most perplexing terms have to do with income-driven repayment plans.

 IBR typically lowers your monthly payment more than ICR does.
-It limits payments to 10 or 15 percent of your income, depending on the type of loan, whereas ICR caps them at 20 percent.
+It limits payments to either 10% or 15% of your discretionary income, depending on the type of loan, whereas ICR caps payments at 20%.

-If you took out loans on or after July 1, 2014, IBR would lower your monthly payments to 10 percent of your discretionary income.
-If you took out loans before July 1, 2014, you’d pay 15 percent of your discretionary income.
+If you took out loans on or after July 1, 2014, IBR would lower your monthly payments to 10% percent of your discretionary income.
+If you took out loans before July 1, 2014, you’d pay 15% of your discretionary income.
 Your discretionary income will be the difference between your adjusted gross income and 150% of the federal poverty guideline for your family size and state.

-The second reason many borrowers prefer IBR is that it covers both Direct Loans and Federal Family Education Loans (FFEL).
-Other income-driven plans such as ICR require you to consolidate FFEL Loans, a step you don’t have to take to get on IBR.
+The second reason many borrowers prefer IBR is that it covers both direct loans and Federal Family Education Loans (FFEL).
+Other income-driven plans like ICR require you to consolidate FFELs, a step you don’t have to take to qualify for IBR.

-Federal loans for parents are not eligible for IBR, though they could be eligible for ICR.
+Federal loans for parents (PLUS loans) are not eligible for IBR, though they could still be eligible for ICR.

-3. Three years of interest benefits on subsidized loans
+3. Provides 3 years of interest benefits on subsidized loans

 Depending on your loan type, IBR has a major advantage over ICR when it comes to student loan interest.